grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-experimental/grpc/stream/stream-end.md

 ---
 title: 'Stream.end()'
-excerpt: 'Signals to the server that the client has finished sending.'
+description: 'Signals to the server that the client has finished sending.'
 weight: 40
 ---